 The World Haidong Gumdo Federation (WHGF) was exclusively established in July, 1982, based on the origin of history, ideology, technique and training system.
 In November of 1996 the World Haidong Gumdo Federation established itself outside of South Korea.
 It was then popularized exclusively in 51 Countries, organized 31 associations worldwide, registered & licensed "Haidong Gumdo" in 20 countries (including the United States), and organized 1,200 additional schools outside of South Korea.
 Grandmaster Jeong-Ho Kim is the President of The World Haidong Gumdo Federation,and continues to spread his vision of the martial arts and conduct seminars.

-Our Haidong Gumdo lineage at Range Martial Arts East is as follows:
+Our Haidong Gumdo lineage at Resurgence Martial Arts is as follows:

 - Grand Master Kim, Jeong Ho (WHGF President)